DontDoThat21/HighlightsVault/README.md

-Highlights Vault is a .NET Core MVC application that stores descriptions, names, dates, a picture, and a "highlight" video clip per row in an organized manner through an intuitive user interface..
+Highlights Vault is a .NET Core MVC application that stores descriptions, names, dates, a picture, and a "highlight" video clip per row in an organized manner through an intuitive user interface.
 The application has two "modes" powered by simple Password entry (SQL table entry with a password.
 Should consider changing this ESPECIALLY if/when not using this locally.)

 Features